Neurturin: Function

-Neurturin is encoded for by the NRTN gene located on chromosome 19 in humans and has been shown to promote potent effects on survival and function of developing and mature midbrain dopaminergic neurons (DA) in vitro.
-In vivo the direct administration of neurturin into substantia nigra of mice models also shows mature DA neuron protection.
+Neurturin is encoded for by the NRTN gene located on chromosome 19 in humans and has been shown to promote potent effects on survival and function of developing and mature midbrain dopaminergic neurons in vitro.
+In vivo the direct administration of neurturin into the substantia nigra of mice models also shows mature dopamine neuron protection.
 In addition, neurturin has also been shown to support the survival of several other neurons including sympathetic and sensory neurons of the dorsal root ganglia.
 Knockout mice have shown that neurturin does not appear essential for survival.
 However, evidence shows retarded growth of enteric, sensory and parasympathetic neurons in mice upon the removal of neurturin receptors.

 Mechanism of activation

 Neurturin signaling is mediated by the activation of a multi-component receptor system including the ret tyrosine kinase (RET), a cell-surface bound GDNF family receptor-α (GFRα) protein, and a glycosyl phosphatidylinositol (GPI)-linked protein.
 Neurturin preferentially binds to the GFRα2 co-receptor.
 Upon assembly of the complex, specific tyrosine residues are phosphorylated within two molecules of RET that are brought together to initiate signal transduction and the MAP kinase signaling pathway.